Logo

 The song is most notable for Melba Moore's extended long note at the end.

-In 1986, Moore headlined the CBS television sitcom Melba; its debut aired the same night as the Challenger explosion and the show was abruptly cancelled, though five episodes aired that summer.
+That same year, Moore headlined the CBS television sitcom Melba; its debut aired the same night as the Challenger explosion, and the show was abruptly cancelled, though five episodes aired that summer.

 Melba Moore had a starring role in the 1990 horror film Def by Temptation.